 For the 50th anniversary of the Classic Batman TV series, Warner Bros. announced an animated feature that would reunite Burt Ward again with his co-stars Adam West and Julie Newmar.
 Batman: Return of the Caped Crusaders was released in 2016 and was an awesome tribute to the TV show bringing together that campy humor for adults and fun for children.

 In 2017, Warner Bros. also released Batman vs. Two-Face which starred William Shatner as Two-Face.
 Adam West, Burt Ward and Julie Newmar.

 Ward founded an organization called Gentle Giants that is dedicated to rescuing dogs.
-He also manufactures his own dog food which has been show to increase the lifespan of canines.
+He also manufacturers dog food which has been shown to increase the lifespan of canines.